 How many students will be invited to the STEM Academy?

-For the 2019-20 school year, we will accept 25-30 students to participate as Sophomores.
+Currently, there are 21 Sophomores enrolled in STEM.
 Each subsequent year we will accept an additional 25-30 students to begin the program as Sophomores.

 How will students be selected for STEM?